 A personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 This includes breaches that are the result of both accidental and deliberate causes.

-GDPR makes clear that when a security incident takes place, you should quickly establish whether a personal data breach has occurred and, if so, take steps to address it immediately.
-Report any information security incident, providing as much detail as possible:
+GDPR makes clear that when a security incident takes place, we must quickly establish whether a personal data breach has occurred and, if so, take steps to address it immediately.
+Report any potential breach, providing as much detail as possible to:

-- To the IT Help Desk by phone on 01455 544 600 or by email via service.desk@gallifordtry.co.uk. - To your line manager/supervisor verbally or by email.
+The IT Help Desk by phone on 01455 544 600 or by email via service.desk@gallifordtry.co.uk.

 Processes are in place for the IT Help Desk to escalate to IT management, HR and the Legal team where required.
+In some cases, we may need to notify the Information Commissioner's Office (ICO), which regulates data protection in the UK.
 If personal data is potentially compromised, the General Counsel or Head of Legal must be notified immediately.
 This may be done by the person reporting (directly or via our whistleblowing line), by the IT Help Desk or by direct contact with IT management.